Our contact details

 The 183/+60-day rule only speaks to the (partial) exemption of remuneration from employment.
 South Africans will continue to pay SA tax on worldwide income from all other income, including most retirement fund income albeit that the retirement fund is foreign based.
-Immigrant South African may enjoy some limited tax exemption on foreign pension, yet the SA retirement funds will indeed pay SA taxable retirement benefits, albeit that contirbutions were made from tax exempt foreign employment income.
+Immigrant South African may enjoy some limited tax exemption on foreign pension, yet the SA retirement funds will indeed pay SA taxable retirement benefits, albeit that contributions were made from tax exempt foreign employment income.

-Because of the 2020 tax year changes, allowing SA taxpayers residing and working in say UAE, Germany, USA and most other countires, will no longer enjoy full tax exemption on all their foreign sourced salary.
+Because of the 2021 tax year changes (effective as of 1 March 2020 [#Tax2020], SA expats (being tax resident in SA, albeit that they are) residing and working in say UAE, Germany, USA and most other countries, will no longer enjoy full tax exemption on all their foreign sourced salary.

-Many expats now rush to tax emigrate from South Africa, all in an attempt to save the SA tax on the foreign income. in doing so the taxpayers may indeed trigger capital gains taxes on the tax exit placed on record, so late in the relocation process.
+Many expats now rush to tax emigrate from South Africa, all in an attempt to save the SA tax on the foreign income.
+In doing so the taxpayers may indeed trigger capital gains taxes on the tax exit placed on record, so late in the relocation process.

 You need more information?
 Welcome to contact writer on